If you remember nothing else:

 Voice profiles are not always the right tool.
 Knowing when to skip them saves real time.

-For short-form writing - emails, social posts, Slack messages, meeting summaries - voice profiles are brilliant.
+For short-form writing - emails, social posts, Slack messages, meeting summaries - voice profiles are at their best.
+I went deeper on AI emails specifically.
 The ROI from my course work is clear: invest 3 hours building a solid profile, save 4 or more hours per week on communications.
 You break even in a week.
 What used to take an hour of writing takes 15 minutes of editing.
 AI gets you 80% there.
 You finish the remaining 20%.

 For teams who need brand consistency across many writers rather than a personal voice, the approach is different - it’s about enforcement layers, not personal identity.